 Board of Directors

-Todd Koyama, Vice Chair
+Todd Koyama, Chair

 Todd is a Certified Financial Planner™ Practitioner and Wealth Advisor for Selkirk Wealth Advisors LLC, a wealth management and financial planning firm located in downtown Spokane.
 Todd's 20+ years experience in financial services also includes private banking and commercial lending.
 Todd graduated from Gonzaga University with a Masters of Business Administration and a Bachelor of Science in Chemistry.
 He is a member and former Chair of the Spokane Financial Planning Association and has served on various other boards including Ronald McDonald House Charities of Spokane.
 Todd and his family love Spokane and have a heart for improving health for everyone in our great community.